ballerina-guides/ai-samples/rate-blog-posts-using-natural-functions/README.md

 #### 1.Login to WSO2 Copilot

-- Log in to your WSO2 Ballerina Copilot account.
+- Log in to your WSO2 Copilot account.

 #### 2.Configure the Default Model for Natural Functions